Aman21k/Cricket-Scorecard-Maintainence/readme.md

-The project will display a batting scorecard after the entries of runs will be made at each ball.The project will only display the batting scorecard.
+The project will display a batting scorecard and the bowling scorecard after the entries in all overs will be made...